sushiroll4093/clone/Quick-Start.md

 Database configuration
 ---------

 Now we need to set up your database configuration.
 We have provided a sample file for quickstarts, so you just need to copy it in.
+You'll also want to create two databases.
+Depending on your OS (i.e. on Linux), you may need to use a postgres user to create the database, and configure database.yml to use a specific username to connect.
+See the [[Production Start]] tutorial for details on doing that.
+On OS X, your local user will have permissions create databases already, so no special configuration is necessary.

 ```
-~/canvas$ cp config/database.yml.sqlite-example config/database.yml
+~/canvas$ cp config/database.yml.example config/database.yml
+~/canvas$ createdb canvas_development
+~/canvas$ createdb canvas_queue_development
 ```

 Database population